Writing an Argumentative Essay: How to Convince Your Readers Wittily

 1. Should cleaning toilets be a part of the school curriculum?

-2. There has been a rising voice for Nobel committees to consider gender diversity in addition to work quality when nominating scientists.
+2. There has been a rising voice for Nobel committees to consider gender diversity and work quality when nominating scientists.
 To what extent do you agree with this opinion?

 3. Should the death penalty be banned as a form of punishment?